Universal sums via products of Ramanujan's theta functions: An approach via Ramanujan's theta functions

 are related to the squares, the triangular numbers, the generalized pentagonal numbers and the generalized octagonal numbers, respectively.
-In general, the theta function $f(q, q^{m-3})$ is related to the generalized $m$-gonal number $p_m(x)$ with $m \gs 3$.
+In general, the theta function $f(q, q^{m-3})$ with $m\gs3$ is related to the generalized $m$-gonal numbers $p_m(x)$ $(x\in\Z)$.

-The following general formula is due to S. Ramanujan~\cite[ Entry 31]{Adiga3}:
+Let $|ab|<1$.
+The following general formula is due to Ramanujan (cf. \cite[ Entry 31]{Adiga3}:

 where

 This result implies the following lemma.